"The property is steeped in luxurious history and brings to mind a simpler time."

 In 1986, Angel & Robin Isaacs purchased the land from Vanderbilt and established it as the headquarters of their business, ICDI, which developed software technology for drilling oil wells.
 Angel later converted the property into a private hideaway for Christian music recording artists and songwriters, which she called Chapelgate.
 During this time, Amy Grant recorded her record-breaking "Lead Me On" music video at the base of Carmac Falls.

-On October 10, 1994, Evins Mill opened as a business - welcoming the first of countless retreats it would host over the next twenty plus years.
+On October 10, 1994, Evins Mill opened as a business - welcoming the first of countless retreats it would host over the next twenty-five plus years.
 In the same time span, hundreds of couples pledged their troth at the resort, while thousands more marked a special occasion or simply took a break.
-On October 10, 2014, Evins Mill celebrated a special event of its own.
-When a business turns twenty, the moment deserves an explanation, one that in this case lies mostly in the place and in its people.
+On October 10, 2019, Evins Mill celebrated a special event of its own.
+When a business turns twenty-five, the moment deserves an explanation, one that in this case lies mostly in the place and in its people.
 Below is a retrospective of both, highlighting how they've evolved to make Evins Mill what it is today.

 1990 TO 1993